KKU Hosts 3rd National Academic Conference to Build Strong Communities Through Social Innovation

 The academic conference featured a diverse programme, beginning with a special keynote lecture by Prof. Wanchai Wattanasap, M.D., titled “Grassroots Democracy: The Foundation for Building a Strong, Sustainable Thai Society and Community.”
 This was followed by presentations detailing social innovation case studies from five regional representatives across the country and an academic panel discussion on “Directions for Building Strong Communities: Towards Decentralisation and Self-Governing Provinces,” delivered by distinguished experts.

-The afternoon session included the presentation of academic papers and innovations in five parallel breakout rooms, covering critical topics: (1) Strong Provinces, Self-Governing Provinces, and Decentralisation; (2) Youth in Building Strong Societies, Communities, and Thai Democratic Identity Development; (3) Digital-Age Youth in Driving Change and Strong Local Communities; (4) Active Citizenship, Civil Society, and Community-Level Democracy; and (5) Law and Decentralisation, Public Policy for Local Communities, Management of Natural Resources and the Environment, and Community Health.
+The afternoon featured parallel sessions in five thematic rooms, covering: (1) Strong Provinces, Self-Governing Provinces, and Decentralisation; (2) Youth in Building Strong Societies, Communities, and Thai Democratic Identity Development; (3) Digital-Age Youth in Driving Change and Strong Local Communities; (4) Active Citizenship, Civil Society, and Community-Level Democracy; and (5) Law and Decentralisation, Public Policy for Local Communities, Management of Natural Resources and the Environment, and Community Health.
 The event concluded with a summary of the conference findings and an awards ceremony for outstanding research papers.

-This national academic conference represents a significant step forward in promoting decentralisation policies and establishing democratic mechanisms tailored to the Thai context.
-By harnessing the power of communities and fostering participation from all sectors, the project aims for sustainable development and the tangible reduction of social inequality, perfectly aligning with Khon Kaen University’s vision as a leading research institution committed to delivering sustainable value to society and local communities.
+This national academic conference represents a significant step forward in advancing decentralisation policies and democratic mechanisms tailored to the Thai context.
+By empowering communities and fostering cross-sector participation, the initiative aims to achieve sustainable development and measurable reductions in social inequality, aligning closely with Khon Kaen University’s vision as a leading research institution committed to delivering lasting value to society and local communities.

 Scroll to Top